tdcosim/TDcoSim/docs/Use Cases.md

 ![Pload comparison](Use%20Case%20Results/Study%201/Pload_comparison_study_1.png)
 Figure 1: Active component of load as observed at the T-bus for the cases considered.
 (A): 10% DER penetration with DER TRIP Settings, (B): 10% DER penetration with DER RT Settings and (C) 0% DER penetration.

+Figure 1 above compares the active power component of the load observed in the T-bus for the three cases considered.
+It can be observed that case C, without DER on the DS starts off with higher initial net load.
+Case A and Case B has a lower initial net load due to the DER connected in the distribution system masking the portion of total load in the system.
+A fault is applied in bus of the T-system which causes a lower voltage sag in the D-system connected in bus 1.
+For the DER trip case, Case A, it can be observed that the net load observed in the bus increases to a value equal to the case without any DERs in the system, which is an expected response of the system.
+A similar response can be observed for the reactive power component of the net load in the system as shown in Figure 2.